apache/phoenix-site/site/source/src/site/markdown/index.md

 Timestamps may not be controlled for transactional tables.
 Instead, the transaction manager assigns timestamps which become the HBase cell timestamps after a commit.
 Timestamps still correspond to wall clock time, however they are multiplied by 1,000,000 to ensure enough granularity for uniqueness across the cluster.

 ##<a id="schema"></a>Schema
 Apache Phoenix supports table creation and versioned incremental alterations through DDL commands.
-The table metadata is stored in an HBase table.
+The table metadata is stored in an HBase table and versioned, such that snapshot queries over prior versions will automatically use the correct schema.

 A Phoenix table is created through the [CREATE TABLE](language/index.html#create) command and can either be: